ffbeast/ffbeast.github.io/docs/en/downloads.md

 Release Date: 20 Jan 2024<br>
 Release notes:
-- Firmware fix of constant vibration in il-2 Shturmovik
+- Firmware fix of constant vibration in il-2 Shturmovik when using DirectX effects.

 ## Previous versions